TheDaniel418/IsopGem/docs/geometry_tasks/03_sacred_geometry_tools.md

 3. Create option for automatic construction of related elements (axis line, height)
 4. Implement proportion analysis for the Vesica Piscis
 5. Add visual annotations for key points and measurements
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Vesica Piscis can be constructed by selecting two points
 - Related elements can be automatically included
 - Proportions are analyzed and displayed
 - Key points and measurements are annotated
+- All created objects are assigned to the active layer

 **Dependencies:** 2.1, 2.3